Delta Sensory Gardens, Carlow

 There is also a look-out in the garden, found on the Celtic Walkway.
 Here there are herbs and plants growing out of the roof and pretty bunting hanging from its rafters.
 Scattered around the gardens, but obviously perfectly placed, you will find lots of places to sit and take it all in.
 Or just chill, meditate or even eat a sandwich and enjoy a cuppa.

 The sculptures throughout the whole of the Sensory Gardens are fantastic.
 The artistic touches, the eye for detail, the fun and the obvious passion and love for the garden is evident in each piece.
-A credit to Robert Frazer the artist who created each one and whom we met by chance when we visited.
+A credit to Robert Frazer the artist who created each one and whom we met by chance when we visited on this particular day.

 We loved our Delta Sensory Gardens visit on this day, and the visits since.
 Although we do remind ourselves constantly to return more often.